claudekenni/stack-formula/README.md

 mapstack-formula
 ======

 This is a prototype on how to create a map structure for use with Formulas / States.
+This is supposed to mimic the way pillarstack works (https://docs.saltstack.com/en/latest/ref/pillar/all/salt.pillar.stack.html)

 Main usage here is that we iterate over different yaml files and then create a config file in the minion.d folder